-This research will ensure ethics in data collection and the protection of participant privacy.
-Data will be processed anonymously, and participants will be provided with sufficient information regarding the objectives and research process(Kang & Hwang, 2023).
-The Structural Equation Modeling approach will be used in this study to examine the relationship between fraud behavior and the variables of spirituality, integrity, organizational pressure, and lecturer supervision as mediators.
+This research will ensure ethics in data collection and protection of participant privacy.
+Data will be processed anonymously, and participants will be provided with sufficient information regarding the object 4 s and research process(Kang & Hwang, 2023).
+The Structural Equation Modeling approach will be used in this study to examine the relationship between fraud behavior and the variables of spirituality, 5 tegrity, organizational pressure, and lecturer supervision as mediators.
 It is hoped that this research can provide a deeper understanding of the factors that influence fraudulent behavior and the role of lecturer supervision in linking these variables.
-By identifying the relationship between spirituality, integrity, organizational pressure, and supervision of lecturers as mediators, this research can help develop a better approach to preventing and dealing with fraudulent behavior in business and academic environments.
+By identifying the relationship between spirituality, integrity, organizational pressure, and supervision of lecturers as mediators, this research can help develop a better approach in preventing and dealing with fraudulent behavior in business and academic environments.

-3. Results
+3. Result